Atlantic Beach, New York: Modern history

 There are still many beach clubs along the beach.
 There is also an old-age home called the Nautilus.
 A development called Pebble Cove was built along the Ocean between Putnam Blvd and Vernon Avenue.
 Pebble Cove is a 48-town-house complex with gated security and a swimming pool.

 During the summer of 2019, there was an article about an Uber driver who kidnapped a girl from Atlantic Beach.

+In 2025, Mayor Pappas resigned as a result of 87% tax hikes.
+On July 2, 2025, Mayor Pappas and Deputy Mayor Hammerman resigned.
+On August 4, 2025, Barry Frohlinger was selected Mayor.